ksyeung/CTF_Writeups/KC7_AzureCrest.md

 ---

-Since we know the ransomware waited until the first of the month, let's see what happens in the process events table, beginning the prior day:
+Since we know the ransomware waited until the first of the month to execute from the results of the query in question 10, let's see what happens in the process events table, beginning the prior day:

 ```
 ProcessEvents